noisebridge/rfid-access-control/software/firmware/README.md

                program.
 If you can't communicate anymore, a power-cycle brings the terminal back to the previous baud-rate.
-               If you are already at the baud-rate you specify (which obviously means that you _can_ communicate), it is persistent in EEPROM: next time the terminal comes up, it will use this baudrate.
+               If you are already at the baud-rate you specify (which obviously means that you _can_ communicate), it is persisted in EEPROM:
+               Next time the terminal comes up, it will use this baudrate.
                So essentially: similar to 'N', you have to give this command twice to actually persist a new baudrate.